ShinyTrinkets/twofold.ts/docs/variables.md

 <import "fullName, phone" from="variables1.md" />

 All the tags following this import will now have access to "fullName" and "phone".

 Here you can have more "set" tags, or whatever, and they'll all have access to "fullName" and "phone".
 ```

 This is how "variables1.md" file could look like:

 ```
 This is a person.
+It looks like one.

 <json "person">
 {